Jim O'Rourke (baseball): Biography

-In 1904, he made a final appearance with the New York Giants under manager and friend John McGraw, becoming at age 54 the oldest player ever to appear in the National League, and the oldest player to hit safely in a major league game.
+In 1904, he made a final appearance with the New York Giants under manager and friend John McGraw, doing so on September 22.
+At age 54, he became the oldest player ever to appear in the National League, and the oldest player to hit safely in a major league game; he went 1-for-4 in the game, with the Giants defeating the Cincinnati Reds.
 O'Rourke is one of only 29 players in baseball history to appear in Major League games in four decades.

 In 1912, he returned to the field to catch a complete minor league game at the age of 60.

 O'Rourke died of pneumonia at age 68 in Bridgeport, Connecticut.
 He was elected to the Baseball Hall of Fame in 1945 as one of the earliest inductees from the 19th century.
 His older brother John O'Rourke and his son Jimmy O'Rourke also played in the majors.

 One legend concerning O'Rourke is that he was asked to drop the "O'" from his last name when he signed a contract with Boston and its Protestant backers.
 The son of Irish immigrants and the husband of a woman born in Ireland, O'Rourke refused, saying "I would rather die than give up my father's name.
 A million dollars would not tempt me."

 Another legend about O'Rourke is that his signing by the Mansfields in 1872 was conditioned on the team finding someone to take over O'Rourke's chores on his parents' farm.

 O'Rourke has made a brilliant record for himself as an outfielder, being an excellent judge of a ball, a swift runner, and making the most difficult running catches with the utmost ease and certainty.
 As a thrower, too, he stands pre-eminent, being credited with a throw of 365 feet, the next to the longest yet accomplished by any player.